ChrisKellFSD/full-snack-receipes/README.md

     - The adding recipe page is where users upload their recipes
     - Each recipe is uploaded by filling out a form with various form fields.
     - You will need to fill out all form fields otherwise you will get an error message.
-    - The user will then be presented with an option to upload a image of the recipe.
+    - The user will then be presented with an option to upload an image of the recipe.
 This is optional and there is a placeholder image in place in the case that an image is not uploaded.
     - The user will need to click on published in the drop down menu in order for the recipe to show on the front end of the website.
-    - I would have liked for the recipe to have gone straight to published but did create the database at the beginning with this option so knew it would create problems if I tried to change it.
+    - I would have liked for the recipe to have gone straight to published but did create the database at the beginning with this option so I knew it would create problems if I tried to change it.
     - An add Recipe button is present at the bottom of the page once the form is ready to send.
     - A cancel button is also available if the user wants to cancel making a recipe.
     - If a user tries to access this page without being signed in they will receive an error and a message will be shown showing a not logged in message.